What is POS Menu Management ?

 Plum POS supports this by treating the menu as the backbone of operations, not an afterthought.

-Absolutely.
-Even small restaurants benefit from POS menu management because it reduces manual work, shortens training time for new staff, and prevents common mistakes.
+Absolutely, Even small restaurants benefit from POS menu management because it reduces manual work, shortens training time for new staff, and prevents common mistakes.
 As the business grows, the same system scales smoothly without forcing a change in workflows later.

 POS helps in digital menu updates by allowing restaurants to make changes in one central system.
 When an item is added, removed, or repriced, the update reflects instantly across billing screens, ordering channels, and kitchen tickets.
 This saves time and prevents mismatched menus during service hours.